tyler-dodge/tyler-dodge.github.com/resume.md

 + Proficient in Objective C, Javascript, C, and Java
 + Experience in Python, Lua, PHP
-+ Developed on Windows, OSX, Linux, Android, and iOS platforms
++ Developed on iOS, Linux, OSX, Android, and Windows platforms

 EXPERIENCE
 ----------